marxin/texi2rst-generated/sphinx/cppinternals/lexing-a-line.rst

 (newlines within comments do not count either), to start lexing back at the beginning of the run.
-Note that we do *not* lex a line of tokens at once; if we did that ``parse_identifier`` would not have state flags available to warn about invalid identifiers (see :ref:`invalid-identifiers`).
+Note that we do *not* lex a line of tokens at once; if we did that ``parse_identifier`` would not have state flags available to warn about invalid identifiers (see :ref:`Invalid identifiers <invalid-identifiers>`).

 In other words, accessing tokens that appeared earlier in the current line is valid, but since each logical line overwrites the tokens of the